force11/scwg-wg4/README.md

         nanoc create-agenda 'next monday at 9am'

-2. When the agenda is ready, compile it into two representations, one for email and one as html, to be imported into a Google Doc as a working agenda.
+2. When the agenda is ready, compile it into two representations, one to be sent as an email to the group and one to be imported into a Google Doc as a working agenda.

         nanoc [compile] [--verbose]

-3. Generate a working agenda and meeting notes from the html representation of the agenda.
+3. Generate a working agenda and meeting notes Google Doc from the html representation of the agenda.

         nanoc create-notes output/meetings/2018-02-13/agenda.html

-4. Compile again to generate short links to the working agenda.
+4. Recompile to generate short links to the working agenda.

         nanoc [compile] [--verbose]